Best Travel Blog 2024

 Play around a bit and see what you feel works best.

 Secondly, use space-saving techniques like stuffing socks into your shoes.
-Furthermore, try using a container that you can flatten for your toiletries so you don’t end up with a space-eating brick.
+Furthermore, try using a travel makeup bag that you can flatten for your toiletries so you don’t end up with a space-eating brick.
 The trick here is to be creative and maximize the space available.

 Thirdly, plan to wear your heaviest stuff and whatever takes up the most space while traveling.
 It might look stupid wearing your hiking boots on the plane, but if it’s necessary there’s no way around it.